vanchau/m-government-service/README.md

 # m-government-service
 GUI group project for the course User Interface Construction (3 members).
-Scaled for mobile only.
+Currently scaled for mobile phones.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).